Farm Radio Awards

 Past winners are invited to be part of the judging panel for this award and so are not eligible for applying for 5 years after their win.

-The deadline to apply is December 21, 2020.
+The deadline for the 2022 award will be announced in September 2021.
 Applications will be accepted in English, French, Amharic, Swahili, and Hausa.

 The episode recording may be in the language of broadcast.
 Please provide a summary of the episode.
 Submit your application form, program lineup, and recorded episode to email@example.com with the subject line: Liz Hughes Award for Her Farm Radio